 Aftercare refers to the time spent caring for each other after a scene has ended.
-BDSM activities can be both physically and emotionally exhausting (in a good way), which is just one of the reasons why aftercare is so important.
+BDSM activities can be both physically and emotionally exhausting (in a good way), which is just one of the reasons aftercare is so important.

 If you're looking for aftercare inspiration, here are some suggestions:

-- Meditating together
+- Meditate together

 No one is obligated to take part in aftercare.
-If you prefer to go home immediately after a scene and care for your own self, you absolutely can.
+If you prefer to go home immediately after a scene and care of yourself, you absolutely can.
 But a partner who refuses to provide aftercare despite your want/need for it is probably not healthy for you.